modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   * Connect an ethernet cable to the back of the Pepper robot's head
   * Connect the other end of the ethernet cable to a network switch attached to all other machines (excluding **PC:WEBCAM** which is not needed in this setup)
   * Switch on the Pepper Robot
   * On initialization completion, press the chest button on the Pepper robot for him to speak out its current IP.
-This IP will be referred to as `<IP of Pepper>`
+This IP will be referred to as `<IP Pepper>`

   Build the Pepper ROS workspace and start the `roscore` to enable communication with the Pepper robot (on **PC:PEPPER**):